amendelson/usc-course-spring-2019/week3/README.md

 ---

 ### Homework

-**Final Project Milestone: Submit story pitch for group data story, including ideas for story and graphic.**

-Due by SUNDAY at 5.
+* Submit story pitch for group data story, including ideas for story and graphic.
+Due by SUNDAY @ 5.